About general incorporation matters

 I am told that I need a residential address in Malaysia to apply for work permit?
 Is this the case?

-That is true, however, it is no longer a requirement under the new guideline issued by Labuan FSA.
-Instead, the employer or company must provide an address in Labuan or Malaysia be it an operational office, co-located office or marketing office.
+That is true.
+However, it is no longer a requirement under the new guideline issued by Labuan FSA.
+Instead, the employer or company must provide an address in Labuan.
+If, for example, the work permit holder will be based in KL, the company must first apply and obtain approval for a KL marketing office from Labuan FSA.

 Do I have to come to Malaysia to apply for work permit?

-Once your work permit is approved, you are required to visit Labuan and proceed to the Immigration Department for visa stamping on your passport.
-This meeting is only mandatory for first time application of the work permit.
+Once your work permit is approved, you must travel to Labuan and proceed to the Immigration Department for visa stamping on your passport.
+This meeting is only mandatory for first time application of the work permit and a visa fee is payable via debit/credit card only.
+Visa fee payable to the Immigration Department varies, depending on the applicant's nationality.

 You may also be required to attend an interview session conducted by Labuan FSA at their discretion.